Digital-Media/HagenbergThesis/dev/README.md

 `/dev` is the development directory for the [HagenbergThesis](https://github.com/Digital-Media/HagenbergThesis) package.
 It contains the following in the respective directories:

 - `texmf`: Master style files, classes, and bibliography for the package.
+Note that, during development, only the central versions of these files are used.
 - `ctan`: Distribution files for `hagenberg-thesis` submitted to [CTAN](https://ctan.org/pkg/hagenberg-thesis).

 ## How to Use